 Medical acupuncture is a therapeutic technique that involves inserting fine needles into certain points across the body, to encourage healing and pain relief.

-Also referred to as “western acupuncture or dry/needling”, the practice differs from the ancient Chinese practice it derives from.
+Also referred to as “western acupuncture or dry/needling”, the practice differs from the ancient Chinese practice TCM or 5 Element acupuncture.
+It derives from.
 While still using needles to stimulate the body’s natural healing abilities, it doesn’t adhere to the concepts of Qi or yin/yang, as followed in Chinese acupuncture.

 A course of acupuncture usually creates longer lasting pain relief than when a single treatment is used.
 Treatment might be once a week to begin with, then at longer intervals as the condition responds.
 A typical course of treatment lasts five to eight sessions.